canbatuhan/smpai/README.md

 For now, there is only one type of state machine defined in smpy.

 ### Finite-State Machine
 It is a type of state machine which has a finite number of states.
-In Finite-State Machine, transitions are triggered by events.
+In a Finite-State Machine, transitions are triggered by events.
 Therefore, it is better to use a Finite-State Machine in programs that are event-driven.

 ## Configuring A State Machine
 For now, there is only one way to configure a state machine in smpy.

 ### Configuring A State Machine Through JSON File
-Using JSON configuration files is bit of uncomfortable for the programmer, however it is still easy to configure and parse in the background.
+Using JSON configuration files is bit uncomfortable for the programmer, however it is still easy to configure and parse JSON files in the background.